pcwerk/jurassic/README.md

 # shells

 Let us assume a simple data file which contains IP addresses scattered throughout the document.
-Our goal is to determine count the number of class B and class C IP addresses in the text file.
+Our objective is to count up the number of unique class C subnets.

 ```text
 client 10.10.255.2 requests host1.domain.com